-WHEREAS, the Northwest Alabama Council of Local Governments (NACOLG) is the organization designated by the Governor of the State of Alabama as recipient of Shoals Urbanized Area planning funds for the Shoals Area Metropolitan Planning Organization (MPO), and who is responsible, together with the State of Alabama, for implementing the applicable provisions of 23 USC 134 and 135 (amended by the FAST Act, Sections 1201 and 1202, December 2015); 42 USC 2000d-1, 7401; 23 CFR 450 and 500; 40 CFR 51 and 93; and,
+WHEREAS, the Northwest Alabama Council of Local Governments (NACOLG) is the organization designated by the Governor of the State of Alabama as recipient of Shoals Urbanized Area planning funds for the Shoals Area Metropolitan Planning Organization (MPO), and who is responsible, together with the State of Alabama, for implementing the applicable provisions of 23 USC 134 and 135 (amended by the FAST Act, Sections 1201 and 1202, December 2015); 42 USC 2000d-1, 7401; 23 CFR 450 and 500; 40 CFR 51 and 93; and

-WHEREAS, the U. S. Department of Transportation requires all urbanized areas, as established by the U. S. Bureau of the Census, doing area-wide urban transportation planning, to submit a Unified Planning Work Program as a condition for meeting the provisions of Title 23 USC 134 and 135; and,
+WHEREAS, the U. S. Department of Transportation requires all urbanized areas, as established by the U. S. Bureau of the Census, doing area-wide urban transportation planning, to submit a Unified Planning Work Program as a condition for meeting the provisions of Title 23 USC, Section 134 and 135; and

-WHEREAS, consistent with the declaration of these provisions, the staff of the Northwest Alabama Council of Local Governments (NACOLG), in cooperation with the Bureau of Transportation Planning and Modal Programs of the Alabama Department of Transportation, has created the Unified Planning Work Program (UPWP) for the Shoals Urban Area for Fiscal Year 2020; and,
+WHEREAS, consistent with the declaration of these provisions, the staff of the Northwest Alabama Council of Local Governments (NACOLG), in cooperation with the Bureau of Transportation Planning and Modal Programs of the Alabama Department of Transportation, has prepared an FY 2021 Unified Planning Work Program (UPWP) and

-WHEREAS, pursuant to its duties, functions, and responsibilities, the Shoals Area Metropolitan Planning Organization (MPO) Policy Committee, as authorized by amendment of Bylaws dated 18 October 2012, did review and evaluate the aforementioned Unified Planning Work Program (UPWP) for FY 2020, summarized on the attached pages; now,
+WHEREAS, pursuant to its duties, functions, and responsibilities, the Shoals Area Metropolitan Planning Organization (MPO) Policy Committee, in session this day of September 9, 2020, did review and evaluate the aforementioned FY 2021 Unified Planning Work Program (UPWP), summarized on the attached pages; now

-THEREFORE, BE IT RESOLVED by the Shoals Area Metropolitan Planning Organization (MPO) that the same body does hereby endorse and adopt said Unified Planning Work Program.
+THEREFORE, BE IT RESOLVED by the Shoals Area Metropolitan Planning Organization (MPO) that the same body does hereby endorse and adopt said FY 2021 Unified Planning Work Program (UPWP).

-ADOPTED THIS 26th DAY OF AUGUST 2019
+ADOPTED THIS 9th DAY OF SEPTEMBER 2020